jhawthorn/clouddns/README.md

 ----

 Defines a zone.
 Takes one argument, the fully qualified domain name, and a block, which declares the records associated with the zone.
+Domain names can end with a dot, if missing, is is implied.

 Records
 -------

 Records must be defined within a zone.
 They are defined by calling the helper method for their type (A, CNAME, etc) with their FQDN, value, and any options.
+If the domain name is missing the trailing dot, it is implied.

 Value can be an array to specify multiple entries for that record (like in the case of Round-robin DNS, or multiple MX records).